zer0cache/matic-docs/docs/validate/polygon-basics/what-is-polygon.md

 ## Delegator and Validator Roles

-On the Polygon Network, you can be a validator or a delegator.
+You can participate on the Polygon network as a delegator or validator.
 See:

 * [Who Is a Validator](/docs/validate/polygon-basics/who-is-validator)
 * [Who Is a Delegator](/docs/validate/polygon-basics/who-is-delegator)